nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - Edits the elderly at the specified `INDEX`.
 The index refers to the index number shown in the displayed elderly list.
 The index **must be a positive integer**.
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
-- A warning message will be shown if the new `VISIT` datetime entered is in the past.
 - A warning message will be shown if the new `LAST_VISIT` datetime entered is in the future.

 <div markdown="block" class="alert alert-info">